limxtop1989/VersatileLog/README.md

 ```
 96441:08-13 10:25:00.351 20551 20551 D VersatileLog: FirstFragment_onCreateView
 ```
-Programer can watch the output log from terminal by running command providing the project name, class name or the method name or whatever specific log messages.
+Developer can watch the output log from terminal by running command providing the project name, class name or the method name or whatever specific log messages.
 ```
 adb logcat -b all | egrep -in --color 'VersatileLog:'
 ```